Competitive prices for top quality

 Why choose Scabiosa as a cut flower from seed?

-Scabiosa produces elegant, rounded flowers with delicate petals that create an airy effect in bouquets and borders.
-The colors range from soft pastels to intense shades, adding a playful and romantic touch.
+Scabiosa produces elegant, round flowers with delicate petals that create an airy effect in bouquets and borders.
+The colors range from soft pastels to intense shades, providing a playful and romantic accent.

 • Long-lasting blooms and easy care: